luke-a-thompson/ames_graphormer/README.md

 # Warning
 This implementation differs from the original implementation in the paper in following ways:
 1. No [VNode] ([CLS] token analogue in BERT)

+# Installation
+## Requirements
+This repository includes some tools which are built using [Rust](https://www.rust-lang.org/) and create python bindings with [Maturin](https://github.com/PyO3/maturin).
+These must both be installed in order to build from source.

+Installation is simplest with [Poetry](https://python-poetry.org/docs/).
+Run `poetry lock --no-update` to gather the required information and populate caches, then `poetry install` to furnish a virtual environment.
+Once done, run `poetry run train` to begin training the model.
+See `poetry run train --help` for options.